chloeamar/HackaSthon/README.md

 ![alt text](https://github.com/danielAmar02/HackaSthon/blob/main/image002.jpg?raw=true)

-Then, try to connect it to your computer using the cables.
+Then, try to connect it to your computer using the cable.
 Once, it is connected, you should install in the Mass Storage either the file IIS3DWB_SDCard_L432.bin or either the file IIS3DWB_SDCard_L412.bin given the board you are using (it is written on the board, for instance you should use L432 for the example here).

 Once this is done.
-It should be like this:
+It should blink like this:

 ![alt text](https://github.com/danielAmar02/HackaSthon/blob/main/Ready.gif?raw=true)